The Do’s And Don’ts Of Choosing Insulation For Your Loft

 • Expanded polystyrene loft insulation

-Each type of loft insulation has its own benefits and drawbacks, so it’s important to choose the right one for your home.
-Registered installers will be able to advise you on the best type of insulation to use, and here at the Eco Providers we are registered with KIWA and only use approved materials (see https://www.kiwa.com/en/).
+Each type of loft insulation has its own benefits and drawbacks, so it’s important to choose the right one for your requirements.
+Registered installers will be able to advise you on the best type of insulation to use, and here at the Eco Providers, we are registered with KIWA and only use approved loft insulation materials.
 We also have years of experience to ensure you make the right choice and get the best outcome from your new loft insulation.

 What depth of loft insulation do I need?

-If you already have loft insulation but aren’t quite ready to get the ladder out, you can view your homes existing insulation on the EPC Register at https://www.gov.uk/find-energy-certificate (providing there is an EPC for your home).
+If you already have loft insulation but aren’t quite sure on the material you have installed, you can view your homes existing insulation on the EPC Register, providing there is an Energy Performance Certificate (EPC) for your home.

 As well as ensuring you have the correct depth of loft insulation, it’s also important to make sure that your loft space is properly ventilated.
 If you don’t do this, condensation can build up and cause damage to your loft insulation, as well as creating the perfect environment for mould growth.